openrndr/openrndr/openrndr-kartifex/README.md

 the standard Kotlin container classes instead.
 This may cause a difference in performance but should not affect precision.

+## Port variance

+The implementations of `Scalar.normalizationFactor` have been adjusted to address [an Artifex issue](https://github.com/lacuna/artifex/issues/3) in which intersections are not detected.

+Artifex sets `Intersections.SPATIAL_EPSILON = 1e-10`.
+In order to address missed intersections between cubic bezier curves that value has been increased to `1e-6`.
+[Relevant Artifex issue](https://github.com/lacuna/artifex/issues/4)

 ## Validation

-This port has not been validated.
-Unit tests will be made.
+This port has not been fully validated.
+Unit tests that lightly compare the outputs of Artifex and Kartifex can be found under [src/jvmTest](src/jvmTest)